 - Decreased price sensitivity and chance of defection

 Therefore, it’s important for companies to make a customer feel valued, and not just a means of making money.
 Zappos, for example, discovered that a customer missed the return deadline for a pair of shoes because her mother had died.
 The company waived the return shipping fee and had the shoes picked up via courier.
 Zappos even added an extra personal touch by sending a bouquet of flowers and their condolences to the customer.
-This was an ideal opportunity to form an emotional connection with a customer and Zappos made the most of it.
+This situation provided an ideal opportunity to form an emotional connection with a customer, and Zappos made the most of it.

 Loyalty = VIP Status

 As illustrated, customers display loyalty when an emotional connection is forged.

 Sales and marketing teams can help customers feel as if they belong to a community in various ways, such as VIP events curated just for them.
 Let the customers know they matter by making them feel special.